xKiraiChan/ML2BIE/README.md

 # Usage
 1. Download [ml2bie.ps1](https://raw.githubusercontent.com/xKiraiChan/ML2BIE/master/ml2bie.ps1)
 2. Right click on the file and select "Run with PowerShell"
+3. Wait for a file explorer window to open, you need to now extract `BepInEx.MelonLoader.Loader.7z`

 # Overview of script
 1. Locate the game